Sleeping volcano awakens | Pictures | Reuters

 The Villarrica Volcano is seen partially covered by clouds at Pucon, Chile, May 18, 2015.
 REUTERS/Cristobal Saavedra

 The Villarrica Volcano is seen at night in Pucon town, Chile, May 10, 2015.
+Villarrica, located near the popular tourist resort of Pucon, is among the most active in South America.
 REUTERS/Cristobal Saavedra

 The Villarrica Volcano is seen at night in Pucon town, Chile, May 5, 2015.
 Villarrica, located near the popular tourist resort of Pucon, is among the most active in South America.
 REUTERS/Cristobal Saavedra